Reviews You Can Rely On

 Credit: Jediah Porter

-One-handed opening options include a thumb stud, thumb hole, and index finger pull.
+One-handed opening options include a thumb stud, thumb hole, and flippers.
 All have their pros and cons.
-A thumb stud is the easiest to work with but adds bulk and protrusions from the knife that can snag.
-Also, two thumb studs need to be affixed to the blade for ambidexterity.
-A thumbhole, as seen on the Delica 4 and Petzl Spatha, is inherently ambidextrous and removes such excess material and weight from the blade, but it is also a little less ergonomic to deploy.
-The Spatha opens with an ambidextrous thumbhole, a unique ribbed ring inside the hinge that can be managed with gloved or bare hands.
+A thumb stud is the easiest to work with, but it adds protrusions from the knife that can snag in and out of a pocket.
+A thumb hole, such as the signature ring seen on Spyderco knives like the Delica 4, is inherently ambidextrous and removes such excess material and weight from the blade.
+The Petzel Spatha is unique, as it opens with a unique ribbed ring inside the hinge that can be managed with gloved or bare hands.

 pocket knife - you can open the spatha a variety of ways. that grey circle moves...